samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The higher the `spaceCost` and `timeCost`, the longer it takes to compute an output.
 If these values are too small, security is unnecessarily reduced.
 If they are too large, there is a risk of user frustration and denial-of-service for different types of user devices and servers.
 To make matters even more complicated, these parameters may need to be increased over time as hardware gets faster/smaller.

+The purpose of `parallelism` is to enable greater memory hardness without increasing the delay.
+This is because the mixing is done by multiple CPU cores simultaneously rather than serially.
+However, a poor choice of `parallelism` can also cause denial-of-service or give the attacker an advantage.

 The following procedure can be used to choose parameters:

 1. For performing authentication on a server or running the algorithm on any type of user device, set the `parallelism` to 1.
 This avoids resource exhaustion attacks and slowdowns on machines with few CPU cores.
 Otherwise, set it to the maximum number of CPU cores the machine can dedicate to the computation.